 If you don’t own your own car, it’s worth renting one for this incredible drive!

 Fly: The Snowy Mountains has its own regional airport located in Cooma with flights in and out of Sydney.
-If you’re coming from elsewhere in Australia, it’s best to fly into Canberra and rent a car to drive the remaining 115km, 1.5hrs or take an airport shuttle direct to Perisher.
+If you’re coming from elsewhere in Australia, it’s best to fly into Canberra and rent a car to drive the remaining 115km, 1.5hrs or take an return shuttle from Canberra to Perisher.

 Tour: If you can’t (don’t want to) drive, consider jumping on a day trip from Sydney or take this day trip from Canberra to either mountain.